Patient Education Videos

 - Rapid heart rate or fluctuation in heart rhythm4

-A glaucoma valve consists of a small plate with a unique valve system that regulates your eye pressure.
-Attached to the plate is a tube that drains the fluid out of the eye, thus reducing the eye pressure.
-The implant is outside the eye, but is covered by the skin of the eye, so it can not be seen or felt.
+A glaucoma valve is an implant that can be used to regulate the pressure inside your eye.
+The valve consists of a small plate with a tube attached to it.
+The tube drains the fluid out of the eye, thus reducing the eye pressure.
+The valve is placed outside of the eye, but is covered by the skin of the eye, so it cannot be seen or felt.

-There are a variety of implants on the market, but only the Ahmed Glaucoma Valve has consistant behavior5.
-The Ahmed Glaucoma implant provides effective, long-term control of intraocular pressure with a high success rate6.
+There are a variety of implants on the market, but only the Ahmed Glaucoma Valve has consistent results.5 The Ahmed Glaucoma implant provides effective, long-term control of intraocular pressure with a high success rate.6

-Implant surgery is done on an outpatient basis under local anesthesia.
+A glaucoma valve is implanted during outpatient surgery under local anesthesia.
 The total procedure takes about one hour.
 Postoperatively, you will need to take some medications until your eye is completely healed, including any pain medication for any discomfort you might feel.
 Regular follow-up exams will track the pressure changes in your eye and ensure that the glaucoma implant is working successfully.

 - American Academy of Ophthalmology.

 - Glaucoma Surgery by John Thomas, MD, Chief Editor, Bosby – Year Book, Inc. 1992.